lostbean/json_blueprint/README.md

 ## Usage

 json_blueprint provides utilities for encoding and decoding JSON data, with special support for union types.
+The generated JSON schemas can be used to validate incoming JSON data with the decoder.
+The JSON schema follows the [JSON Schema Draft 7](https://json-schema.org/) specification and can tested and validate on [JSON Schema Lint](https://jsonschemalint.com/#!/version/draft-07/markup/json).

 ### Encoding Union Types